 But the increased opportunity that you’ll find abroad can pay the bills.
 It’s been my main source of income.

 And it’s not that real estate abroad is categorically better than real estate in the United States.
-It’s that when you open your horizons up to include the entire world, you’re giving yourself access to many more opportunities…
+It’s that when you open up your horizons to include the entire world, you’re giving yourself access to many more opportunities…

 This is the kind of opportunity that you can’t find without looking abroad.